YashNarK/notes/ReactJS.md

 This is more primitive and we use it during the early stage of learning JS for frontend.
 Like having a button which on click calls a function, inside the function we get element by ID and do the necessary changes.

 ## Hooks in React
+Functions starting with 'use' are called Hooks. useState is a built-in Hook provided by React.
+You can find other built-in Hooks in the [API reference](https://react.dev/reference/react).
+You can also write your own Hooks by combining the existing ones.

+Hooks are more restrictive than other functions.
+You can only call Hooks at the top of your components (or other Hooks).
+If you want to use useState in a condition or a loop, extract a new component and put it there.

 Hooks help us re render the part of html that depends on a state variable whenever there is a change in said state.
 A react hook will only work inside a function.